Filter by Category

 Senior College membership required.

 Jan 21 – At Midnight Comes the Cry by Julia Spencer Fleming.
 It’s Christmas time in Millers Kill, and Reverend Clare Fergusson and her husband Russ van Alstyne - newly resigned from his position as chief of police – plan to enjoy it with their baby boy.
-On their list: visiting Santa, decorating the tree, and attending the church Christmas pageant.
+On their list: visiting Santa, decorating the tree, and attending church.
 But when a beloved holiday parade is crashed by white supremacists, Clare and Russ find themselves sucked into a parallel world of militias, machinations, and murder.

 Will run